influxdata/influxdb/docs/design.md

 	- Deployment experience
 	- Ease of use.
 	- Speed to accomplish task, e.g. find specific info, change setting.

 ### Collection Agent

+The collection agent is at the very least telegraf and a configuration.

+The collection agent post-version 1 will feel similar to [Datadog](https://app.datadoghq.com/account/settings#agent).

+Good user experience is the key

+#### Quesions
-Talk to Cameron about distribution/service
+1. Talk to Cameron about distribution/service

-Get his opinions on our basic designs (env vars?)
+1. Get his opinions on our basic designs (env vars?)

-confd vs something built into telegraf
+1. Use confd vs something built into telegraf for dynamic configuration?

-Telegraf authentication jwt?
+1. Telegraf authentication with jwt?

-Prebuilt package (rpm, deb) vs something else.
+1. Should there be prebuilt package (rpm, deb) vs something else.
 Are there different config files for each one of these packages?

-First implementation similar to Datadog https://app.datadoghq.com/account/settings#agent?
-Add environment variables for `INFLUX_URL` and `INFLUX_SHARED_SECRET`.
+1. We could just have environment variables `INFLUX_URL` and `INFLUX_SHARED_SECRET`.
 Anything else?

-what product order are we supporting?
+1. what product order are we supporting?
+	- v1 system stats
-1. Docker
+	- v2 Docker stats

-Multiple telegrafs to support other services?
+1. Multiple telegrafs to support other services?
 E.g. a telegraf instance with only Postgres plugin

 ### User Stories
-#### Initial Setup
+#### Initial Setup v2
 1. User clicks on an icon that represents their system (e.g. Redhat).
 2. User fills out a form that includes the information needed to configure telegraf.
 	- influx url